 Brandi is accustomed to incontinent patients who defecate themselves.
 She soothingly washes them in the shower as they cry out in their humiliation, and cleans their shitty bed sheets.
 It's just routine.
 But when her manipulative boss, Peterson (played with smirking cordial dominance by Carolyn-Purdy Gordon: RE-ANIMATOR, FROM BEYOND, DOLLS, THE ARRIVAL), dangles a promotion and a chance to get out of such shit detail, Brandi jumps at the chance.
-We shall soon see how much Brandi wants that promotion.
+We'll soon see how much Brandi wants that promotion.

-Though Brandi is a hard worker in a lousy job, she turns to night-clubbing and drugs for release.
+Since Brandi is a hard worker in a lousy job, she turns to night-clubbing and drugs for release.
 That party life also comes with her friend and co-worker, Tanya (Rukiya Bernard) who drugs it up with her during off hours, and her boyfriend, Rashid (Russell Hornsby: HAUNTED [TV]) who supplies the drugs.

 When night falls, Tom finds himself alone, homeless, without prospects or hope, and abandoned in the city park.
 It's here that one of the many brilliant scenes of STUCK are played out.
-Tom sits on his bench, silently staring off into space, when he's approached by another homeless man.
+Tom sits on his bench, silently staring off into space, when he's approached by another homeless man (Lionel Mark Smith: GALAXINA, KING OF THE ANTS, EDMUND).
 Tom is white, the other man is black.
-Tom looks new to homeless ness, the black man is dressed in rags.
+Tom looks new to homeless-ness, the black man is dressed in rags.
 They size each other up and what follows is both humorous and poignant.

 Eventually Tom is alone again and approached by a policeman who gives him two options for leaving the city park.
 Tom has been given these choices all day and all of them push him farther down the hole he's sliding into.
 Stephen Rea's natural hang-dog expression pulls us right into Tom's world of lifelong frustration.